amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 the field names are literal--is why the `amount` and `currency` field names show up as-is in the expansion--but the field “values” are arbitrary expressions.
 We call these almost-literal forms _quasi-literals_.

-The template definition language also treats lists quasi-literally, and every element inside the list is anexpression.
+The template definition language also treats lists quasi-literally, and every element inside the list is an expression.
 Here’s a silly macro to illustrate:

 ```ion